 Think refill pouches are sustainable?
 Think again.

-While refill pouches are touted as 'reducing plastic waste', the truth is that plastic refill pouches are a greenwashing exercise, not a sustainable solution to single-use plastic.
+While refill pouches are touted as "reducing plastic waste", the truth is that plastic refill pouches are responsible for creating more plastic in a form that is less sustainable.
+Soft plastic pouches are a greenwashing exercise, not a sustainable solution to single-use plastic.

 The problem with recycling plastic